Israel wildfires mapped: Emergency declared as blaze nears Jerusalem

 “This is perhaps the largest fire ever in the country,” Jerusalem’s district fire department commander Shmulik Friedman told reporters on Wednesday afternoon.

+Three Catholic religious communities that were forced to evacuate from their properties on Wednesday were also able to return on Thursday, said Farid Jubran, spokesperson for the Latin Patriarchate.

+He said their agricultural lands, including vineyards and olive trees, suffered heavy damage as did some buildings.
+But there were no injuries, and historic churches were not affected.

-Mr Friendman warned that winds of 60mph were making the situation challenging and could dramatically increase the threat posed by the fires “in the near future”.
+The fire prompted concerns over the safety of citizens in Jerusalem as winds of 60mph made the situation challenging.
+Mr Friedman earlier said it could dramatically increase the threat posed by the fires “in the near future”.

-“It will continue for a very long time.
-We are far from having control.”

-Hareetz reported that the fires had already burned an estimated 6,000 acres.
-Prime minister Benjamin Netanyahu called it a national emergency and warned that the wildfires could reach Jerusalem.
+Earlier, declaring the fires a national emergency, Mr Netanyahu warned that the wildfires could reach Jerusalem.

 "The western wind can push the fire easily toward the outskirts of (Jerusalem) - and even into the city itself," he said in a video sent by his office.